-Despite these laws, the United States’ workforce is still extremely segregated by gender, and the overall pay disparity between women and men remains significant.
+Despite these laws the United States’ workforce is still extremely segregated by gender, and the overall pay disparity between women and men remains significant.
 This segregation and pay disparity is sometimes warranted based on necessary qualifications, and the undesirability of some jobs to the majority of women.
-But many woman are extremely qualified for, and desiring of, certain positions dominated by males, but employers refuse to consider them for positions.
+But many woman are extremely qualified for, and desiring of, certain positions dominated by males, yet employers refuse to consider them for positions.
 Worse yet, some employers hire women but do not promote them because of biases, mistaken perceptions, or failure to be a part of the “good ol-boy network.”
-These employers are the ones that must be dragged into the twenty-first century kicking and screaming, most likely through litigation.
-For a brief overview on what evidence is used to establish an illegal discrimination case, go to our Spotting Illegal Discrimination web page.
+These employers are now dragged into the twenty-first century kicking and screaming.

 As mentioned above, the discrimination laws prevent gender discrimination, as well as discrimination based on pregnancy.
 An employer cannot terminate or refuse to hire/promote a female employee merely because she becomes pregnant.
 An employer must also accommodate a pregnant woman the same way the employer accommodates other employees that have medical conditions.
 Likewise, all employers must comply with the Family & Medical Leave Act, if applicable.
 Failure to accommodate, or different treatment such as failure to hire, promote, different compensation, or a termination, can be the basis of a viable gender discrimination action.